Our Coastal Future - Port Beach

 For the Port Beach, sand nourishment via dredging project, what company are you hiring workers from?
 Also, are they shift workers?
 If not, have you considered the guidelines on the overtime and work hours shown on here: https://www.abcc.gov.au/your-rights-and-responsibilities/wages-and-entitlements/pay/overtime-and-hours-work

-Nat asked over 2 years ago
+Nat asked about 3 years ago

 Thank you for your question.